marwalproduction/karts/GOOGLE_VISION_SETUP.md

 ## Note

-Google Vision API is **optional**.
-The app works fine with just Gemini/Puter.ai.
-Vision API adds high-quality OCR capabilities but isn't required for basic functionality.
+Google Vision API is **required** for image analysis.
+The app uses Vision API exclusively for OCR and object detection.

 For more information, see: [Google Cloud Vision API Documentation](https://cloud.google.com/vision/docs)